darlinghq/darling-docs/src/contributing/debugging.md

 ...
 ```

-Just keep in mind that some scripts can break with this change.
+Just keep in mind that some tools may break with this change.